-It takes you step by step through your credit report card and gives you action items based on the information you’ve already seen.
-While you may be able to assume much of the information, it’s helpful to check the list and see if you’ve missed anything.
+It takes you step-by-step through your credit report and gives you action items based on the information you’ve already seen.
+While you may be able to assume much it, it’s helpful to check the list and see if you’ve missed anything.

 You might get tips on how to lower your credit utilization ratio or how to manage your existing accounts to maximize your credit age.
 You might even get ideas on how to diversify your credit mix to increase your score.

 As part of your free account, you also get access to basic free credit monitoring.
 This basically just updates all of the free services every two weeks to one month.
 So whenever your report is updated with the credit bureaus, you’ll receive a new free educational score, report card, and custom action plan.

 It’s an easy and cheap way to track your progress and see what changes are actually working for you.
 And even if your credit score isn’t exact, you can at least tell which direction it’s moving!